In which the 13th Doctor has a lot of questions

 .
 And that wasn’t even timey-wimey.
 No, instead it was brainy-wainy, and that was an entirely different sort of headache.
 Quite literally, in fact.

 Unfortunately his sense of his own personal time was muzzy at best – consequence of age, that, not that he’d ever admit it, and of entirely too much mucking about inside his own timeline – so he couldn’t entirely trust the impression that almost no time had passed since his last clear memory of himself.
 He would need an outside source if he hoped to untangle the riddle.
 Too bad the location of the TARDIS was part of it.
 He still had his key, of course, so he could call her to him if needs be, but he really didn’t fancy how long it would take to draw her here if she was currently stranded in the vortex.
-Time, he knew with the absolutely and irrefutable certainly of the Time Lords, was decidedly of the essence – and speaking of
+Time, he knew with the absolute and irrefutable certainty of the Time Lords, was decidedly of the essence – and speaking of

 The Doctor shivered.
 A muzzy personal time-sense was one thing, but his grasp of time itself was the strongest it’d ever been.
 In fact all of his dimensional senses were almost painfully acute this time around – quite handy, that, and almost compensation enough for losing out on his last shot at being ginger – and right now they were positively screaming